You can generate a RhoConnect app with RhoStudio or with the

 rhoconnect followed by the task you wish to perform.
 To see a list of all the tasks you can issue with

-$ rhoconnect help Tasks: rhoconnect app NAME # Generate a new rhoconnect application rhoconnect attach # Attach to rhoconnect console rhoconnect console [environment] # Run rhoconnect console rhoconnect dtach-about # About dtach rhoconnect dtach-install # Install dtach program from sources rhoconnect flushdb # Flush data store - WARNING: THIS REMOVES ALL DATA IN RHOCONNECT rhoconnect get-token # Fetch current api token from rhoconnect rhoconnect help [TASK] # Describe available tasks or one specific task rhoconnect redis-about # About redis rhoconnect redis-attach # Attach to redis dtach socket rhoconnect redis-download # Download redis release 2.4.10 rhoconnect redis-install # Install the latest verison of Redis from Github (requires git, duh) rhoconnect redis-restart # Restart redis on localhost:6379 rhoconnect redis-start # Start redis on localhost:6379 rhoconnect redis-stop # Stop redis running on localhost:6379 rhoconnect restart [options] # Alias for `rhoconnect stop; rhoconnect start` rhoconnect secret # Generate a cryptographically secure secret session key rhoconnect set-admin-password # Set the admin password rhoconnect source NAME # Generate a new source adapter rhoconnect start [options] # Start rhoconnect server rhoconnect stop # Stop rhoconnect server rhoconnect update # Update an existing application to the latest rhoconnect release rhoconnect version # Display rhoconnect version rhoconnect web # Launch the web console in a browser
+$ rhoconnect help Commands: rhoconnect app NAME [options] # Generate a new rhoconnect application rhoconnect attach # Attach to rhoconnect console rhoconnect console [environment] # Run rhoconnect console rhoconnect dtach-about # About dtach rhoconnect dtach-install # Install dtach program from sources rhoconnect flushdb # Flush data store - WARNING: THIS REMOVES ALL DATA IN RHOCONNECT rhoconnect get-token # Fetch current api token from rhoconnect rhoconnect help [COMMAND] # Describe available commands or one specific command rhoconnect redis-about # About redis rhoconnect redis-attach # Attach to redis dtach socket rhoconnect redis-download # Download redis release 2.6.11 rhoconnect redis-install # Install the latest verison of Redis from Github (requires git, duh) rhoconnect redis-restart # Restart redis on localhost rhoconnect redis-start # Start redis on localhost rhoconnect redis-status # Show status of redis servers rhoconnect redis-stop # Stop redis running on localhost rhoconnect restart [options] # Alias for `rhoconnect stop; rhoconnect start` rhoconnect routes # Prints out routes defined in the application rhoconnect secret # Generate a cryptographically secure secret session key rhoconnect set-admin-password # Set the admin password rhoconnect source NAME [options] # Generate a new source adapter rhoconnect start [options] # Start rhoconnect server rhoconnect stop # Stop rhoconnect server rhoconnect update # Update an existing application to the latest rhoconnect release rhoconnect version # Display rhoconnect version rhoconnect web # Launch the web console in a browser

 rhoconnect war command is available only if you switch to jruby, such as using the command